AndreiBorac/gitcrypto/README.md

 ```

 That last command (the `git checkout ...`) is very important.
 It is required to bring `git` up-to-date from an empty repository to the newly added decrypted commits.

+# Crypto and Known Nags

+* `gitcrypto` uses Diffie-Hellman key exchange protocol in a standardized 8192-bit long safe prime field.
+* `gitcrypto` uses Ruby's OpenSSL's `aes-256-ctr` cipher for bulk encryption.
+* `gitcrypto` uses `pinentry-gnome3` to read the passphrase, which grabs the keyboard globally.
+* `gitcrypto` does not lock memory; maybe it should; for now, simply do not use swap.